Princess Patricia's Canadian Light Infantry: Early history and First World War (1914–1919)

 A sandstone slab memorial at Lansdowne Park is dedicated to the founding of Princess Patricia's Canadian Light Infantry at this location in August 1914.

 Lieutenant-Colonel Francis D. Farquhar was instrumental in assisting Hamilton Gault in founding the regiment.
 Colonel Farquhar, Military Secretary to Canada's Governor General, asked the Duke of Connaught for permission to name the regiment after his daughter, Princess Patricia of Connaught.
 She was pleased to accept this honour and thus Princess Patricia's were established.
 "Light Infantry" in the battalion name was chosen by Captain Gault, who served during the Second Boer War and liked the impression of an irregular force that the name inspired.

 Farquhar and Gault moved expeditiously to mobilize the regiment.
 The day after authority was granted, August 11, the two men began an aggressive recruitment campaign.
 Due to the patriotic outpouring following the August 4 declaration of war, 3,000 applicants were recruited within eight days.
 By August 19 a full complement of 1,098 had been selected, of those, 1,049 had previously served in South Africa or in the British Army.
 Farquhar became the first commander of the battalion.
 The regiment's first formal parade was conducted on August 23 in Ottawa, during which Princess Patricia presented the regimental standard.
 Princess Patricia, Colonel-in-Chief, designed and made by hand the regimental flag to be presented on that occasion.
 It is a crimson flag with a circular royal blue centre.
 In the circle are gold initials "V P", which stands for Victoria Patricia.
 The regimental standard became known as the "Ric-A-Dam-Doo".
-This flag was carried in every regimental action during World War I. It was not officially adopted as a regimental colour and consecrated as such until after the First World War.As a Canadian regiment mobilized in a time of wartime shortages, the regiment was equipped with weapons from a variety of sources.
+This flag was carried in every regimental action during the war.
+It was not officially adopted as a regimental colour and consecrated as such until after the war.As a Canadian regiment mobilized in a time of wartime shortages, the regiment was equipped with weapons from a variety of sources.
 Private soldiers initially carried the Canadian .303 Ross rifle, while officers and non-commissioned officers normally carried the 1914 Colt Canadian-contract .45 M1911 pistol.